gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

    sections at once**, `Files that could not be replaced:` *and* `Files created:`.
 "User-deleted stays deleted" is only true for a file the target version drops.
+   **Fixed:** `process_modpack_staging` now reconciles every path through a single planner (`apply_plan::plan`) that decides each path exactly once, instead of two independent passes.
+A user-deleted path decides `Keep`/`DeletedByUser` and stays that way — there is no second, independent pass left to recreate it, and the audit records it in one section only.
 3. **Reinstall repairs a missing file but not a damaged one.** A truncated file still exists and its md5 no longer matches packinfo, so pass 1 classes it `ModifiedByUser` and pass 2 skips it because the path is occupied.
 A *deleted* file is restored.
 So the repair a user is most likely to want — "this jar is broken, give me a clean copy" — is the one reinstall does not perform, while the UI presents it as a general repair action.
+   **Fixed:** `repair_modpack` now writes a `.setup/repair` marker (`RepairMarkerFile`) that switches the whole pipeline into a true repair, rather than reconciling as an ordinary version change onto the same version. `process_modpack` swaps its skip-optimisation oracle for a live disk scan (`disk_scan::scan_instance_as_packinfo`) whenever the marker is present, so a damaged or deleted file's real bytes — not the record — decide whether a fresh copy needs fetching; a corrupt or missing file can no longer skip-optimise away. `process_modpack_staging` then selects `apply_plan::ApplyMode::Repair`, which reconciles every pack-tracked path against the target version alone: present-but-wrong becomes `Replace`/`RepairOverwrote`, missing becomes `Create`/`RepairRestored` — the same treatment for both, restoring a missing file and repairing a damaged one, with no remaining asymmetry.
+Pinned by `modpackReinstall.spec.ts`.
 4. **`packinfo::scan_dir` drops files unchanged between versions.** This is the serious one, because its consequence is closest to data loss.
 The skip-if-unchanged optimisation above means an unchanged file is never